pippim/pippim.github.io/about.md

 That's an easy question; The Domain Name and website was created October 16, 2021.
 Initially www.pippim.com was quickly created on Google Sites.
-Then the [main Pippim Website](pippim.github.io) (don't click the link because you are already here!) was created much slower on Gikhub Pages.
+Then the [main Pippim Website](pippim.github.io) (don't click the link because you are already here!) was created much slower on GitHhub Pages.
 Many revisions were made -- 1,020 commits (revisions) and still counting as of December 5, 2021.

 <a id="why-was-pippim-created?"></a>